TheYuriG/blog_lessons/discord_create_channels/README.md

 // initial code unchanged
 // ...

-// Text channel name
+// Text Channel name
 .addStringOption((option) =>
     option
-        .setName('textchannelname') // option names need to always be lowercase and have no spaces .setDescription('Choose the name to give to the text channel') .setMinLength(1) // A text channel needs to be named .setMaxLength(25) // Discord will cut-off names past the 25 characters,
+        .setName('textchannelname') // option names need to always be lowercase and have no spaces .setDescription('Choose the name to give to the text channel') .setMinLength(1) // A Text Channel needs to be named .setMaxLength(25) // Discord will cut-off names past the 25 characters,
         // so that's a good hard limit to set.
 You can manually increase this if you wish .setRequired(true)
     )
-// Voice channel name
+// Voice Channel name
 .addStringOption((option) =>
     option
-        .setName('voicechannelname') // option names need to always be lowercase and have no spaces .setDescription('Choose the name to give to the voice channel') .setMinLength(1) // A voice channel needs to be named .setMaxLength(25) // Discord will cut-off names past the 25 characters,
+        .setName('voicechannelname') // option names need to always be lowercase and have no spaces .setDescription('Choose the name to give to the voice channel') .setMinLength(1) // A Voice Channel needs to be named .setMaxLength(25) // Discord will cut-off names past the 25 characters,
         // so that's a good hard limit to set.
 You can manually increase this if you wish .setRequired(true)